 (Before anything else, a point: the main thing that separated me from the skeptic community, and led to the creation of Autistics Against Anti-Vaxxers was that often the skeptic community would just stop at saying vaccines don’t cause autism.
 Well, as the title says Vaccines Don’t Cause Autism, But That’s Not The Point.
 Stop Being Ableist.
 I fight anti-vaxxers not because I’m a scientist but because they hate me and think I’m broken.
 Please when you hear us being mentioned go the extra mile and actually say that being autistic isn’t horrible.
-The root of this movement sticking is them believing that and it’s hell.)
+The root of this movement sticking is them believing that and it’s hell.
+Also, as this took 6 hours to make if you appreciate the work donations to my PayPal would be greatly appreciated, I’m broke and jobless [not for lack of trying] so any help would be great.)

 After my Autism Speaks Resource Toolkit went so well I thought I’d do the same treatment for another bane of autistic people, anti-vaxxers…one of which is currently the President of the United States (his election turned me from fighting them for fun to becoming highly political which will be a different article).
 This one is a lot longer because they have a lot of arguments so I’ll first have a guide to what each one is then the in-depth explanation to make it so you can easily find each claim that I’m debunking (it also took hours to put together so sharing around would be really appreciated).
 I chose the picture because if you’re going to be called a plague by these people you might as well have fun with it…anyways, here we go: